pingcap/docs/tidb-cloud/serverless-export.md

 To export data to Amazon S3, you need to provide the following information:

-- uri: `s3://<bucket-name>/<file-path>`
+- URI: `s3://<bucket-name>/<file-path>`
 - one of the following access methods:
     - [An access key](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html): make sure the access key has the `s3:PutObject` and `s3:ListBucket` permissions.
     - [A role ARN](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference-arns.html): make sure the role ARN has the `s3:PutObject` and `s3:ListBucket` permissions.

-See [Configure External Storage Access for TiDB Serverless](/tidb-cloud/serverless-external-storage.md#configure-amazon-s3-access) to learn how to configure the Amazon S3 access.
+For more information, see [Configure External Storage Access for TiDB Serverless](/tidb-cloud/serverless-external-storage.md#configure-amazon-s3-access).

 ### Google Cloud Storage

 To export data to Google Cloud Storage, you need to provide the following information:

-- uri: `gs://<bucket-name>/<file-path>`
+- URI: `gs://<bucket-name>/<file-path>`
-- access method: a **base64 encoded** [service account key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) for your bucket.
+- Access method: a **base64 encoded** [service account key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) for your bucket.
 Make sure the service account key has the `storage.objects.create` permission.

-See [Configure External Storage Access for TiDB Serverless](/tidb-cloud/serverless-external-storage.md#configure-gcs-access) to learn how to configure the Google Cloud Storage access.
+For more information, see [Configure External Storage Access for TiDB Serverless](/tidb-cloud/serverless-external-storage.md#configure-gcs-access).

 > **Note:**
 >